 The aggregate cash consideration is subject to a downward adjustment on a dollar-for-dollar basis to the extent that Sovereign's tangible common equity, as defined in the merger agreement, is less than \$89,000,000 immediately prior to the closing of the merger.
 In the event that the Sovereign tangible common equity is less than approximately \$31,000,000, then the holders of Sovereign common stock would receive no cash consideration.
-As of January 19, 2017, the most recent practicable date before the filing of this joint proxy statement/prospectus, Sovereign estimates that the Sovereign tangible common equity as of the closing of the merger will be \$89,000,000 or greater, resulting in no downward adjustment to the aggregate cash consideration with respect to the Sovereign tangible common equity.
+As of February 16, 2017, the most recent practicable date before the printing of this joint proxy statement/prospectus, Sovereign estimates that the Sovereign tangible common equity as of the closing of the merger will be \$89,000,000 or greater, resulting in no downward adjustment to the aggregate cash consideration with respect to the Sovereign tangible common equity.
 For additional information regarding the composition and determination of Sovereign tangible common equity, see "The Merger Agreement-Structure of the Merger-Adjustments to Merger Consideration" beginning on page 111.

 The aggregate cash consideration is also subject to a downward adjustment on a dollar-for-dollar basis to the extent by which the Gross Transaction Expenses exceed \$16,250,000, with such excess calculated on an after-tax basis as provided for in the merger agreement.
 The term "Gross Transaction Expenses" is defined in the merger agreement and generally includes the costs and expenses on a consolidated basis that Sovereign will incur in connection with the merger and the transactions contemplated by the merger agreement.
 For example, in the event that the Gross Transaction Expenses were \$17,250,000 on a pre-tax basis, then the aggregate cash consideration would be adjusted downward by \$1,000,000 on a tax-effected basis, or an adjustment of \$650,000 assuming a 35% tax rate.
-As of January 19, 2017, the most recent practicable date before the filing of this joint proxy statement/prospectus, Sovereign estimates that the Gross Transaction Expenses as of the closing of the merger will be less than \$16,250,000, resulting in no downward adjustment to the aggregate cash consideration with respect to such expenses.
+As of February 16, 2017, the most recent practicable date before the printing of this joint proxy statement/prospectus, Sovereign estimates that the Gross Transaction Expenses.
 For additional information regarding the composition and determination of Gross